Harfho/Music_player-MELODY-/README.md

 # Music_player-MELODY-

-most havet this liberary or  mudules install pygame mutagen ttkthemes
+Most have all this liberary/modules install

+pygame,
+mutagen,
+ttkthemes